 Article Translations: (Spanish)

 High-protein diets.
 Low-fat diets.
-All-vegetable diets.
+Vegetarian diets.
 No-carb diets.
 With all the focus on dieting, how do you figure out what's healthy and what isn't?

 People diet for many reasons.
 Some are at an unhealthy weight and need to pay closer attention to their eating and exercise habits.
 Some play sports and want to be in top physical condition.
 Others may think they would look and feel better if they lost a few pounds.

 Lots of people feel pressured to lose weight and try different types of diets.
 But if you really need to lose weight, improving your eating habits and exercising will help you more than any fad diet.